Tribes of Karadagh: History until the Persian Constitutional Revolution of 1906

-The tribes major rule in the aftermath of Persian Constitutional Revolution

 The status of tribes in the wake of the White Revolution

 After World War II, the central government commissioned the security of, generally unruly tribes, to tribal chiefs.
 This had disastrous results in Arasbaran as the chiefs apparently used their weapons "to overawe their settled neighbors and to levy illegal dues".
 Consequently, villagers started migrating to Tabriz and Tehran well before the White Revolution, which was intended to improve the living conditions of peasants.

 The cultural relics of tribes

 During the epoch of Rezā Shāh (1925–1941) there was a concerted campaign not only to settle the pastoral nomads but also to eliminate their distinctive culture in terms of language, dress and authority structures.
 The nomads reverted to their former lifestyle following the king's forced abdication.
 The new king, Mohammad Reza Pahlavi, began persecution of nomads after introducing his White Revolution in early 1960s.
 Following the departure of the Shah and the ensuing period of uncertainty, some nomads revived remnants of their culture without attempting to return to the traditional authority structures.
 After the end of the Iran–Iraq War in 1988, the Islamic government promoted selective aspects of nomadic life, and, accordingly, government sponsored TV series were made.
 Unfortunately, none of the noteworthy programs were dedicated to the Tribes of Arasbaran.
 The government's unexpectedly soft approach to the Ashik music, has provided the Tribes of Arasbaran a way to safeguard their cultural identity.
 Ashik music has evolved in relation to the pastoral life of Turkic tribes and was mainly preserved in the Arasbaran region during the cultural repression of the Pahlavi era.